v0lt13/EditorAttributesDocs/docs/source/GettingStarted/howtouse.rst

 Attribute Order
 ---------------

-The logic of all attributes are executed in the order they are written (left to right), meaning the last attribute can override the functionality of the previous attribute if the functionality is similar.
+The logic of all attributes is executed in the order they are written (left to right), meaning the last attribute can override the functionality of the previous attribute if the functionality is similar.
 In the following example the :doc:`../Attributes/DecorativeAttributes/propertywidth` will execute after the :doc:`../Attributes/DecorativeAttributes/prefix` meaning the prefix will be added before the property width is set, so the
 :doc:`../Attributes/DecorativeAttributes/prefix` couldn't calculate it's position to be next to the field because the field width changed after the prefix was already calculated::